Safety in New York

 - Leave your valuables in the hotel safe and keep a copy of your passport there for emergencies.
 You can also use luggage storage on the go.
 This is especially practical as large bags are not permitted in many places, such as events and museums.

 - When you’re on the go, always stow your valuables safely (a zipped bag is better than an open pocket) and take good care of them.
 Don’t leave your belongings unattended, even if you only have to go to the toilet briefly.

 - The subway is safe.
 However, fewer people travel on the subway at night, which if you’re alone this doesn’t give you the safest feeling.
 If you’re not in a large group, it’s better to take a taxi late at night.
 Especially if you are outside of Manhattan.

 - Parks such as Central Park are easy to visit during the day.
 However, I advise against visiting at night.
 Likewise, you should generally avoid dark and deserted areas.

 In films and TV series, it looks like New York is a very dangerous city and the police force can quickly give this impression.
 However, the way the crime rate is depicted is presented in a very exaggerated way.
 Manhattan is New York‘s safest neighbourhood.
 Other neighbourhoods such as Queens or Brooklyn can also be visited during the day without hesitation.

 However, I don’t recommend walking around Harlem or the Bronx at night but using a taxi instead.
-I am often asked about places that should not be visited, this can’t really be generalised.
+I am often asked about places that should not be visited, this can’t really be generalized.
 Although as a tourist, you shouldn’t necessarily visit the South Bronx, Mott Haven, Hunts Point or Fordham.
 Brooklyn also has areas that are not quite as inviting, such as Brownsville.
-In some neighbourhoods, the location may change depending on the block, so be vigilant.
+In some neighbourhoods, the circumstances may change depending on the block, so be vigilant.